kensung-lab/hypo/README.md

 	Number of contigs to be processed in one batch.
 Lower value means less memory usage but slower speed.
 	[Default] All the contigs in the draft.

+	-k, --kind-sr <str>
+	Kind of the short reads.
+	[Valid Values]
+		sr	(Corresponding to NGS reads like Illumina reads) ccs	(Corresponding to HiFi reads like PacBio CCS reads) [Default] sr.

  	-m, --match-sr <int>
 	Score for matching bases for short reads.
 	[Default] 5.